NotAShelf/projectile-simulation/README.md

 - `--h_init`: The launch height in meters.
 Default is 10.
 - `--dt`: The time step in seconds.
 Default is 0.01.
 - `--t_end`: The total time of the simulation in seconds.
 Default is 10.

+## Testing

+Tests can be invoked by simply running `pytest` in the directory.
+If you are contributing something new to the program, do make sure that it is appropriately tested in `test_main.py`.